 Another aspect of the definition of recyclability includes end markets.
 If a material is recycled but no one wants to buy it, is it really recyclable?
 From that lens, SPC Advance attendees also heard another great announcement during the session.
 Starbucks and Sustana announced a new collaboration, called Cup to Cup: Closing the Loop, which aims to collect Starbucks cups, process them using Sustana’s proprietary technology, and use the reclaimed fiber to make new Starbucks cups.
 Rebecca Zimmer from Starbucks noted during the panel that a major lesson they have learned from past efforts includes the need to work with suppliers to engineer cup recoverability solutions as well as the need to help drive markets to recover more cups by using that material themselves.
 Starbucks has a goal is to double the recycled content, the recyclability, and the reusability of their cups by 2022.

-Scaling recycling infrastructure however is only one side of a multi-pronged solution to paper cup recoverability.
-There are also notable developments in innovation of the design of the cups themselves.
-Some new generation coatings, such as water based coatings, are recyclable at conventional paper mills and are seen as a very promising design development.
-Kotkamills Oy highlighted ISLA, their aqueous coating solution for coffee cups, and how these are easier to recycle than poly coated cups.
+Scaling recycling infrastructure, however, is only one side of a multi-pronged solution to paper cup recoverability.
+There are also notable developments in the innovation of the design of the cups themselves.
+Some new generation coatings, such as water-based coatings, are recyclable at conventional paper mills and are seen as very promising design development.
+Kotkamills Oy highlighted ISLA, their aqueous coating solution for coffee cups, and how these are easier to recycle than poly-coated cups.
 Markku from Kotkamills also highlighted a specialized collection system they use for cups, including recycling receptacles with cup-shaped holes to prevent contamination and clearly communicate to consumers they should recycle their cups.
 Such specialized collection receptacles offer promise for coffee retail outlets and events.

 The Next Generation Cup Challenge hosted by Closed Loop Partners is looking for these kinds of existing and new innovations for coffee cups.
 During the panel, Bridget Croke emphasized that they are looking at solutions across the whole cup system, including the cup design itself as well as recovery systems, and new scalable business models.
 They try to plan for the system of the future, not just the system of today.
 Also announced during SPC Advance was that Coca Cola and Yum Brands have joined the Cup Challenge, in addition to Starbucks and McDonalds.